gonzalezbrittany/Happiness_Project/README.md

      * Adheres to the time limits provided by instructor
      * Includes speaker notes, flashcards, or a video of the presentation rehearsal

 ### GitHub Repository
  -  **Main Branch**
      *  ~~All code necessary to perform exploratory analysis~~
      *  ~~Some code necessary to complete the machine learning portion of the project~~
+     *  Any images that have been created (at least three)
+     *  Requirements.txt file
      *  ~~All code is production ready~~
  -  **README.md**
-     *  remove description of communication protocols
+     *  ~~remove description of communication protocols~~
      *  ~~Cohesive, structured outline of the project (this may include images, but they should be easy to follow and digest)~~
+     *  Link to dashboard (or link to video of dashboard demonstration)
      *  ~~Google Slides Link:~~
+     *  Link to Google Slides draft presentation
  -  **Individual Branches**
      *  ~~At least one branch for Each team member~~
      *  ~~Each team member has at least four commits for the duration of the second segment~~